RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 With a heave, Brun managed to throw Trouble well off her.
 Trouble bounced off the edge of the bed and ended up in a sad pile on the floor.

-As quickly as the whole situation started, Brun bolted for the door and opened it, bathing the room in blinding light again.
+As quickly as the whole situation started, Brun left her in a sad pile and bolted for the door, bathing the room in blinding light again as it opened.

 Then darkness returned.
-It's cruel fingers weighing on Trouble.
+It's cruel fingers weighing on Trouble's mind.

 The emotions she had been trying to shout out, to remove like a poison, now with nowhere to go, wracked her body with heavy sobs.

-Everything Felicity held dear had either not existed or had left.
+Everything Felicity held dear theseast few weeks had apparently not existed or had left.